gespinoza/datarodsexplorer/docs/DREUserGuide.md

 **GLDAS-Noah v2 variables** : evapotranspiration, rain rate, snow rate, surface runoff, subsurface runoff.

-==**Tip**==: Note that many of these variables have volume units of (kg/m^2) or rates like (kg/m^2/s).
+**Tip**: Note that many of these variables have volume units of (kg/m^2) or rates like (kg/m^2/s).
 This is a convenience unit for water equivalence variables, which is the same as &quot;mm water equivalent&quot; for volumes, and mm/s for rates.
 See [FAQ on rain-unit](http://disc.sci.gsfc.nasa.gov/hydrology/additional/faq/hydrology-disc-faq#rain-unit) for details about this conversion.

-_==Note==: GLDAS-2 will be enhanced during 2017, to take the place of the GLDAS-1 model being retired._
+_**Note**: GLDAS-2 will be enhanced during 2017, to take the place of the GLDAS-1 model being retired._

 ### GRACE - Gravity Recovery and Climate Experiment